hamzsait/PasswordGenerator/README.md

 # Password Generator

-This week’s homework required us to generate random passwords based on the User's input.
+Generate a random passwords based on the user's specifications.